karlsson/granulix/README.md

 *Xalsa only runs under Linux.*

-Many modules like the Biquad and Moog filters have used the [Synthex](https://github.com/bitgamma/synthex) application as input and been converted to use NIFs.
+Many modules like the Biquad, Bitcrusher and Moog filters have used the [Synthex](https://github.com/bitgamma/synthex) application as input and been converted to use NIFs.

 Granulix uses NIFs for generating and transforming the frames in a similar way as Supercollider (SC) uses UGens.
 The [granulix_analog_echo](https://github.com/karlsson/granulix_analog_echo) plugin application is translated from the SC [AnalogEcho](https://github.com/supercollider/example-plugins/blob/master/03-AnalogEcho/AnalogEcho.cpp) example as a comparison.
 The plugin is pulled in in Granulix as a dependency.